contiki-os/contiki/platform/srf06-cc26xx/README.md

 Sensortag vs Srf06
 ==================
+To build for the sensortag, you will need to set the `BOARD` make variable as
+follows:

+* Srf06+CC26xxEM: Set `BOARD=srf06/cc26xx`
+* Srf06+CC13xxEM: Set `BOARD=srf06/cc13xx`
+* CC2650 tag: Set `BOARD=sensortag/cc2650`

-To build for the sensortag, set `BOARD=sensortag`.
-You can do that by exporting it as an environment variable, by adding it to your Makefile or by adding it to your make command as an argument
+You can do that by exporting `BOARD` as an environment variable, by adding it to your Makefile or by adding it to your make command as an argument.

-If the `BOARD` variable is not equal to `sensortag`, an image for the Srf06 CC26XXEM will be built instead.
+If the `BOARD` variable is unspecified, an image for the Srf06 CC26XXEM will be built.

 If you want to switch between building for one platform to the other, make certain to `make clean` before building for the new one, or you will get linker